lbnjma/terraform-azurerm-loadbalancer/README.md

 load balancer terraform module
 ===========

-A terraform module to provide load balancers in Azure.
+A terraform module to provide load balancers in Azure with the following
+characteristics:

+  - Ability to specify `public` or `private` loadbalancer using: `var.type`
+  - Specify subnet to use for the loadbalancer :`frontend_subnet_id`
+  - For `private` loadbalancer, you can specify the private ip address using `frontend_private_ip_address`
+  - Specify the type of the private ip address with `frontend_private_ip_address_allocation`, Dynamic or Static , default is `Dynamic`

 Usage